Local authoritative DNS on OpenBSD using dhcpd(8) and unbound(8)

 Querying hosts without a FQDN

-This setup works well enough as is, but it may not be possible to query hosts without a fully qualified domain name (FQDN) out of the box.
+This setup works well enough as-is, but you might not be able to query hosts without a fully qualified domain name (FQDN) out of the box.
 Check to see if host(1) fails with a partial hostname.

 $ host peterepeat